Paul-VV/Currency-Converter/README.md

 # Currency-Converter
-An e-cornell project containing a program that converts currency with a given API key for converted concurrent exchange rates.
+An e-cornell certificate project containing a program that converts currency with a given API key for converted concurrent exchange rates.

 This tool involves three files: